matwilso/boxLCD/README.md

 2D physics, with very-low resolution offers a crude approximation to the final task.
-But we think it captures enough of the structure of the final goal to be useful, while enabling tremendously quicker iteration cycles for trying out ideas and lowering the bar to entry of working on these problems.
+But we think it captures enough of the structure of the final goal to be useful, while enabling tremendously quicker iteration cycles for trying out ideas, which will lower the bar to entry of working on these problems and accelerate progress.

-It's called boxLCD because the rendering is reminscent of monochromatic LCD displays (and it rhymes with box2d).
+// TODO: add docs on
+// TODO: specific envs and stuff. like the options and the custom creatures you can create
+// TODO: we have purely state-based and also mixture of state and pixel-based prediction
+// TODO: make organization better

 ## boxLCD Challenge 🌐 🧩